Author: Avinash Kr. Pandey

-Data operation (dataops) is an easy and quick data management exercise that controls the movement of data from source to landing place.
-It carries different data operations teams together to provide different processes that support data focused ventures.
+Data operation (dataops) is an easy and quick data management exercise that controls the movement of data from the source to the landing place.
+It carries different data operations teams together to provide different processes that support data-focused ventures.

 Benefits of Dataops

 Both Dataops and DevOps are similar in various aspects, such as delivering business values, continuous integration, continuous deployment, and automation, but in spite of similarities, they have many differences as well.
 Dataops competent measure focuses on creating models that help organizations in building insights that are more profitable to business targets, whereas DevOps competent assures better software for consumers (mostly coding-based).

 Besides being a fine data transformation tool, DBT also helps organizations with following standard software engineering processes such as automated testing, documentation, extensibility, CI/CD, data governance, etc.

 Supported Dataops features in DBT

 Dataops pipeline implementation with DBT (high level diagram)